Malaysia to release N. Korean man arrested over airport murder

 Mohamed Apandi Ali confirmed to Kyodo News in a text message that Malaysia has decided to release Ri Jong Chol on Friday and deport him on the grounds of having "no valid travel documents."

-With numerous other suspected North Korean men still at large, Malaysian investigators may face difficulties in getting to the bottom of the apparent assassination of Kim Jong Nam, the eldest son of late North Korean leader Kim Jong Il.
+With numerous other suspected North Korean men still at large, Malaysian investigators may face difficulties in getting to the bottom of the apparent assassination of Kim Jong Nam as bilateral relations have been sharply deteriorating in the wake of the murder.

 To have fuller access to the Kyodo News website, it is necessary to subscribe.
 We offer a broad range of subscription options depending on your needs.
 Learn more.